openintegrationhub/Connectors/Transformer/Examples/SalesforceTransformer/README.md

 This component requires no authentication.

+## Source Application
+This transformer refers to the Salesforce CRM application.

+## Relating Adapter
+This transformer interacts and transforms the incoming input of the Open Integration Hub and the [Salesforce adapter (component)](https://github.com/elasticio/salesforce-component)

+Currently only one version of the Salesforce adapter is available.

+## Relating Master Data Model
+All currently existing actions refer to the [Master Data Model Addresses V2](https://github.com/openintegrationhub/Data-and-Domain-Models/tree/master/MasterDataModels/Addresses)

+## Covered Domain Objects
+Currently, the followowing domain objects are covered:

+- Contacts

+## Actions
+Currently, the followowing actions are available:

+- transformContactToOih
+- transformContactFromOih

 ## How it works

 The component supports two actions - **Transform to OIH** and **Transform from OIH**.
 This means that the component takes the incoming message body from the previous step and creates a new expression in a ``JSON`` format.
 The new generated ``JSON`` object has specific properties which represent the input/output for the next/previous component in the flow.